 The popularity of cigars can be judged by the fact that in European trains, smoking cars were made available for cigar smokers and after-dinner cigars became a tradition in European culture.
 Later, cigarettes or paper cigars were introduced, which were less expensive than cigars.

-At the beginning of the 20th century, around 1920, Cuban cigar manufacturers started making machine-made cigars that were cheap compared to handmade cigars.
+At the beginning of the 20th century, around 1920, Cuban cigar manufacturers started making cheap machine-made cigars compared to handmade cigars.

 US President John F. Kennedy embargoed Cuba in 1962.
 Of course, before imposing the embargo, he directed his press secretary to purchase every Cuban cigar he could locate.
 After storing around 1,200 of them, Kennedy imposed a trade ban.

 Many new nations adopted Cuban cigars, and new brands such as Hoyo de Monterrey and Partagas rose to prominence.
 However, the sector struggled during the 1980s.

 Exiled Cuban cigarmakers traveled far and wide in quest of new sites to grow and roll cigars.
 Dominican Republic, Nicaragua.

 Cigarette smoking was down in the United States in the early 1990s, but cigar smoking was increasing.
 In mid-1991, the country emerged from a recession that made some affluent even wealthier.
 They purchased cigars.
 Cigar Aficionado magazine debuted in 1992.

 The standard today is higher.
 Boutique brands like Tatuaje are competing with top brands.
 Cigar rolling technology to test the cigar for a better draw and a wide range of tobacco blends and mixing from different countries brought a new era of cigars.